GoogleChromeLabs/squoosh/README.md

 - [Basic visitor data](https://support.google.com/analytics/answer/6004245?ref_topic=2919631).
 - The before and after image size value.
-- If Squoosh CLI, the type of Squoosh installation.
+- If Squoosh PWA, the type of Squoosh installation.
-- If Squoosh CLI, the installation time and date.
+- If Squoosh PWA, the installation time and date.

 # Developing